-In January of 1905, Laurence Minot and Robert H. Gardiner, as trustees under the will of Laurence Minot’s brother, William Minot, purchased 142 Marlborough and it became the home of William Minot’s son-in-law and daughter, Henry Morse Channing and Katharine (Minot) Channing.
-They had married in November of 1904 and had lived at 3 Exeter during the 1904-1905 winter season.
-They also maintained a home in Sherborn.
+In January of 1905, Laurence Minot and Robert H. Gardiner, as trustees under the will of William Minot, III, purchased the house next door, at 142 Marlborough, and it became Henry and Katharine Channing’s home.
+They also maintained a residence in Sherborn.

-By the 1913-1914 winter season, Laurence Minot’s nephew, Sedgwick Minot, lived with him (he was the brother of Katharine (Minot) Channing and William Minot).
-He also maintained a home in New York City, where he was treasurer of the Courtessis Cigarette Company.
-He married in December of 1916 to Jane Adelaide Gould, after which they made New York City (and later Paris) their home.
+Sedgwick Minot graduated from Harvard in 1913 and, after briefly working as an insurance salesman, he traveled abroad and then moved to New York City, where he was treasurer of the Courtessis Cigarette Company.
+He married in December of 1916 to Jane Adelaide Gould and they made New York City (and then Paris) their home.

 Laurence Minot continued to live at 144 Marlborough until his death in June of 1921.
 144 Marlborough was inherited by his niece, Katharine Channing.